 Cardboards boxes are inescapable when it comes to manufacturing and transport of food products.
-It is a cost effective way of being able to transport products.
+It is a cost-effective way of being able to transport products.
 And there are obvious benefits in recyclability.

-Yet, cardboard boxes as a rule are not safe for usage and for storage of foods in a kitchen.
+Yet, cardboard boxes, as a rule, are not safe for usage and for storage of foods in a kitchen.
 Here’s why:

 - These boxes come into contact with areas that are dirty and would otherwise be in areas where food is not safe to keep.

-- Packaging by the its nature is NOT stored a safely as food is required to be stored.
+- Packaging by its nature is NOT stored a safely as food is required to be stored.

 - The kitchen takes on the risk of the supplier delivering the product.

 - The kitchen does not know how and in what conditions the boxes were kept in transported in.
-The visible appearance is not true indicator that these boxes are clean.
+The visible appearance is not a true indicator that these boxes are clean.